Matthimatiker/MolComponents/README.md

 ## Requirements ##

-MolComponents requires Zend Framework 1 (>=1.11.0 recommended, older versions should work as well) and at least PHP 5.2 (5.3 recommended).
+MolComponents requires Zend Framework 1 (>=1.11.0 recommended, older versions should work as well) and at least PHP 5.3.

 ## Installation ##